alaazamelDev/wedding-dress-rental-api/README.md

 ## About

 This project is the backend API for a Wedding Dress Rental Service, built with PHP and Laravel 11.
 It provides functionality for managing dresses, handling user reservations, and implementing user authentication.
-This backend serves as the core system for managing rental operations, storing data, and handling requests.

 ## Features